-Diabetes makes you more likely to get conditions that may affect your eyes, nerves, heart, teeth, and more.
-So, you want to watch your diabetes ABCs.
+Diabetes makes you more likely to get conditions that may affect your eyes, nerves, heart, teeth, and other body parts.
+So you want to watch your diabetes ABCs.

 "A" stands for A1c.
 This test measures your average blood sugar over the past 2 or 3 months.
 Your goal is to keep your score around 7% or less without risking low blood sugar.

 "B" stands for blood pressure.
 If you have diabetes, you're more likely to get high blood pressure.
 That can lead to other serious conditions.
-Get your numbers checked 2 to 4 times each year.
+Get your pressure checked two to four times each year.

 "C" stands for cholesterol.
 Diabetes can also raise your chances of having high cholesterol, which makes heart disease and strokes more likely.
 Get it tested at least once every year.